seL4/docs/FrequentlyAskedQuestions.md

 ## What are the intended applications of seL4?
  seL4 is a
 general-purpose microkernel, so the answer is all of them.
-The main target are embedded systems with security or reliability requirements, but that is not exclusive.
+The main targets are embedded systems with security or reliability requirements, but that is not exclusive.
 Using a microkernel like seL4 makes sense on platforms that provide virtual memory protection and for application areas that need isolation between different parts of the software.